TR-TECH-GUIDE/credit-card-generator/README.md

 go run main.go
 ```

-This will start up a local web-server hosting the card generation HTML page, you then just need to navigate to [http://localhost:3000](http://localhost:3000).
+This will start up a local web server hosting the card generation HTML page, you then just need to navigate to [http://localhost:3000](http://localhost:3000).

 ## Future